Esarhaddon: Conspiracy of 671–670 BC

 Shortly following Esarhaddon's victory in Egypt, news spread throughout his empire of a new prophecy at Harran.
 Since Esarhaddon had conquered Egypt and proven the previous prophecy from the city right, the oracles of Harran were seen as trustworthy.
 The prophecy, spoken by an ecstatic woman (the oracle of Nusku), was the following:

 The meaning of the prophecy was clear: it provided a possible religious foundation for a revolt against Esarhaddon's rule by declaring all of Sennacherib's descendants as usurpers.
 It is possible that Esarhaddon's skin condition would have become apparent during his visit to Harran, which might be the reason for declaring him illegitimate.
-The identity of the Sasî who was proclaimed as the rightful king is unknown but he must have been connected to previous Assyrian royalty in some manner as he would otherwise not have been eligible for the throne.
+The identity of the Sasî who was proclaimed as the rightful king is unknown but he might have been connected to previous Assyrian royalty in some manner to give him a claim to the throne.
 It is possible that he was a descendant of Esarhaddon's grandfather Sargon II.
-Sasî managed to rally a large amount of support throughout the empire quickly, even rallying Esarhaddon's chief eunuch Ashur-nasir to his side.
+Sasî managed to rally a large amount of support throughout the empire quickly, perhaps even rallying Esarhaddon's chief eunuch Ashur-nasir to his side.

 It did not take long for Esarhaddon to learn of the conspiracy.
 Because of his paranoia, Esarhaddon had a vast information network of servants throughout the empire, sworn to report to him once they heard of any planned actions against him.
-Through these reports, Esarhaddon was made aware that supporters of Sasî were active not only in Harran, but also in Babylon and in the Assyrian heartland.
+Through these reports, Esarhaddon was made aware that conspirators were active not only in Harran, but also in Babylon and in the Assyrian heartland.
 For a while, Esarhaddon simply gathered information on the activities of the conspirators and fearing for his life, performed the "substitute king" ritual for a second time in 671 BC, just three months after he had previously completed it.

 As soon as the ritual was complete, Esarhaddon emerged from hiding and brutally massacred the conspirators, the second such purge during his reign.
 The fate of Sasî and the woman who had proclaimed him king is unknown, but it is likely that they were captured and executed.
 Because of the extent of the officials killed, the administrative structure of Assyria suffered more than it had in many years.
 For the first few months of 670, no official was chosen to select the name of the year, something which was extremely rare in Assyrian history.
 Remains of several buildings in various cities, believed to have been the homes of supporters of Sasî, have been dated as having been destroyed in 670.
 The aftermath of the conspiracy saw Esarhaddon tighten security considerably.
 He introduced two new ranks into the court hierarchy so as to make it more difficult to meet him, which also limited the number of officials who controlled the access to his palaces.